deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 WARHORSE just lay beside him and chuckled.
 The chuckle turned into a laugh and he surged to his feet and ripped off the helmet and mask of his pressure suit, revealing a stubbly fuzz of head-hair on deep nut-coloured skin.
 Still laughing he threw the helmet high into the air, shrugged off the parachute harness and rucksack, and then spread his arms and *howled*.

-The noise was agony, a primal noar of defiance aimed at the universe which impaled Regaari's sensitive ears and straight through into the pain centers of his brain.
+The noise was agony, a primal roar of defiance aimed at the universe which impaled Regaari's sensitive ears and straight through into the pain centers of his brain.
 WARHORSE seemed to have gone mad, jumping and swearing and punching the air, always returning to that same "*WOOO!"* sound.
 Regaari watched in alarm as the human did a double backflip in what must, to him, have been extremely low gravity, then stooped, ripped a stone from the turf that was as big as Regaari's *head* and threw it hard at a nearby tree before collapsing, giggling, on his back.

 The stone hit the tree with such incredible force that it lodged in the wood.